CriMenghini/ADM/2019/Homework_5/README.md

 Implement an algorithm (using proper data structures) that returns the set of nodes at distance <= _d_ from _v_, corresponding to _v_’s neighborhood.

+P.s.
+We are not referring to the graph's definition of neighbours, but we are asking you to find all the nodes at distance <= d from v and not only the ones directly connected to it.

  ### <i> Functionality 2 - Find the smartest Network! </i>